 Hector "Teto" Morales

 Hector Hugo Morales Cifuentes, a.k.a Teto, was born and raised in the Guatemalan western highlands.
 Teto has been his nickname since he was born and everyone in his hometown, new friends, and students alike affectionately call him Teto.
-He is a Software Engineer with a specialization in data base management, informatics, and computer science by training, but followed his passions towards experiential education.
+He has previously worked as a Software Engineer with a specialization in data base management, informatics, and computer science by training, but followed his passions towards experiential education which led him to WTBD.
 Teto has worked as a Spanish instructor for over a decade, as well as having completed his Master’s of Business Administration degree in Guatemala.